solros/defichain_price_alarm/README.md

 ## Buy me a drink

-If this is useful for you, you can support the project with DFI donations:
+If this is useful for you, you can support me and the project with DFI donations:

 dDw3VfUmhEdUd5FqP1Cko2FAbheEWmXif1